 Griffin saga continues with the fallout of cvMax's whistleblowing that caused the team's ridiculous contracts to surface.
 Still8, the parent company had to divest ownership of Griffin which resulted in CEOs of both companies resigning.

 Griffin's organisation was, and maybe still is, to say the least.
 Kanavi, a young jungler prospect, was held with a slave contract that would have remained a secret had it not been for the falling out between the team's general manager, Cho Kyu-nam, and the former coach, Kim "cvMax" Dae-ho.

-Following the incident , Griffin contracts caught a lot of attention, Cho was banned from Riot Games' competitions indefinitely and the team was fined.
-However, after LoL esports fans were disillusioned with whistleblower retaliation that also saw cvMax permanently banned as well as pressure from South Korea's senator Ha, Riot Games KR ordered the latter's ban to be postponed and Griffin's management to be dissolved .
+Following , Griffin contracts caught a lot of attention, Cho was banned from Riot Games' competitions indefinitely and the team was fined.
+However, after LoL esports fans were disillusioned with whistleblower retaliation that also saw cvMax permanently banned as well as pressure from South Korea's senator Ha, Riot Games KR ordered the latter's .